 Permitted charges are a direct request to cover certain costs involved with a school activity or visit.
-No charge will be made in respect of education provided during school hours.
-No charge will be made for any education provided outside of school hours if this forms part of the syllabus for a public exam, the National Curriculum or religious education (non-chargeable education).
-A charge may be made however for board and lodgings on any residential educational visit (subject to LA and school policy).
+No charge can be made in respect of education provided during school hours (which excludes the midday break).
+Further more, no charge can be made for any education provided outside of school hours if this forms part of the syllabus for a public exam, or as part of the National Curriculum or religious education (non-chargeable education).
+A charge may be made however for board and lodgings on any residential educational visit (subject to the provisions of the LA and school's remissions policy).